 Ultimately, the events of our history are the building blocks that help create who we are.
 When I hear someone say it’s against God’s will for us to look back, I have to disagree.
 While it’s not okay to look back desiring what we have left behind (read about Lot’s wife), our history is a tool that God uses to not only reveal Himself to us but to equip us to minister to others.
 Our history is our testimony.

-As I look back reflecting on my past, God reminds me of how far He has brought me on this journey with Him.
-He reminds me of the state I was in before I started to get to know Him, and of all the ways He has revealed Himself to me up until now.
+As I look back reflecting on my past, the Holy Spirit reminds me of how far God has brought me on this journey.
+He reminds me of the condition I was in before I started to get to know Him, and of all the ways He has revealed Himself to me up until now.
 He even refers back to my past to reveal to me areas He wants to work on.
-He uses my history to remind me that things are always better when I trust Him.
+God uses my history to remind me that things are always better when I trust Him.

 So, when was the last time you spent time reflecting on your past?
 Where did you come from?
 What is your testimony?
 What are some ways that God has used your past?
 Are you transparently sharing with those that need to hear the story that God is writing in you?
 Who has God deliberately placed in your life for this season to share with?